Desingularizations of Conformally Kaehler, Einstein Orbifolds: Function Spaces

 \begin{defn}[$C^{2,\alpha}_{\beta,**}$ norm on an ALE orbifold] Let $(N,g_b)$ be an ALE orbifold, let $h$ be a $2$-tensor on $N$, and assume that $h = \mathfrak{H}^4 + \mathsf{O}(\rad_b^{-4-\beta})$ for $\beta>0$.
 For $\Upsilon$, a cut-off function supported in $N - K$.
 We define the $C^{2,\alpha}_{\beta,**}$-norm of $h$ as:

-\end{defn} Note that this definition is actually corrects a minor error in \cite{ozu2} that is generally harmless in most contexts.
-For a detailed discussion of this point, see \cite[Remark A.12]{huoz} on K\"ahler Ricci-flat ALE metrics.
+\end{defn} Note that this definition actually corrects a minor error in \cite{ozu2} that is fortunately harmless in most contexts.
+For a detailed discussion of this point, see \cite[Remark A.12]{huoz} concerning Ricci-flat K\"ahler ALE metrics.

+{\bf Acknowledgments.} The authors would like to thank the Simons Center for Geometry and Physics for its hospitality during the completion of this article.
+The first author would also like to express his gratitude to the Simons Foundation and the Fondation Sciences Math\'ematiques de Paris for their partial financial support of this research.